 The question of scale, has a lot to do with strategy and manpower.
 How do we make as much content as possible, as affordably as possible and how can we repurpose to get as much out of that content over and over again?
 Modash believes the answer lies within the influencer campaigns.

-Running an influencer campaign solely with the purpose of generating content for your brand is massively scalable with Modash’s discovery and outreach features.
+Running a campaign solely with the purpose of generating content for your brand is massively scalable with Modash’s discovery, outreach, and content tracking features.
 But, how can you repurpose content generated from an influencer campaign, or how can you repurpose the content of past campaigns you have already run?

 Here’s a few concepts to get you started repurposing influencer campaign content.